 A few tips to help you use social media to drive brand awareness are:

-- Choose the right platforms.
+🔥 Choose the right platforms.
 Find out which platforms are frequented by your target audience and focus on those.

-- Optimize your profiles.
+🔥 Optimize your profiles.
 This will allow people to identify and connect to your brand easily.

-- Engage.
+🔥 Engage.
 Engage with your followers and with other brands and join trending conversations.

-- Play tag.
+🔥 Play tag.
 Tag influencers, customers, partners, and other relevant people to extend your reach.

-- Use the newsjacking technique.
+🔥 Use the newsjacking technique.
 This involves creating posts around current and trending news.

 With a good social media manager, automation tools, and social listening tools, you’ll be able to run effective social media campaigns that will feed your funnel.

-Step 4: Drive traffic to your sales funnel / Reach out to prospects
+Step 4: Drive traffic to your sales funnel

-Now that most of the foundational pieces of your lead generation funnel are in place, it’s time to drive traffic to it.
-The two main ways you can drive traffic to your sales funnel are inbound and outbound methods.
-Let’s look at how you can use these two to ensure a steady stream of leads in your sales funnel.
+Inbound and outbound methods are two main ways to drive traffic to your sales funnel.
+Let’s look at how to use them to ensure a steady stream of leads in your sales funnel.

 Inbound Lead Generation